How to Apply & Enroll

 Meet with a counselor to review your educational goals, placement test results, and course selections for the first semester.
 A counselor will work with you to create an abbreviated SEP (Student Educational Plan) in your Student DegreeWorks.

-At the conclusion of your counseling session, an appointment to register will be sent to your student WebSMART account.
+At the conclusion of your counseling session, a registration appointment will be sent to your student WebSMART account.

 Step 5: Register for Classes and Pay Fees